forward/sql-parser/README.md

 SQL Parser
 ==========

 SQL Parser is a lexer, grammar and parser for SQL written in JS.
-Currently it is only capable of parsing faily basic SELECT queries but full SQL support will hopefully come in time.
+Currently it is only capable of parsing fairly basic SELECT queries but full SQL support will hopefully come in time.
 See the specs for examples of currently supported queries.

 Lexer
 -----